How Rakeback Is Calculated 2026: Wager-Based vs House-Edge vs GGR Methods Compared

 How GGR Differs From House Edge

-Theoretical house edge is a mathematical constant.
+Theoretical house edge is a fixed math number.
 GGR is the actual result.
-Over millions of bets, GGR approaches the theoretical house edge.
+Over millions of bets, GGR matches the theoretical house edge.
 Over a single session, GGR can be higher, lower, or even negative (if the player wins more than expected).

 GGR-based rakeback is effectively the same as cashback on losses.
 When the casino profits from your session, you get a percentage back.
 When you profit, you get nothing.